-As of September 30, 2021, each of Dr. Ahmed M. Hamdy, our Chief Executive Officer and Chairman of our board of directors, and Dr. Raquel E. Izumi, our President and Chief Operations Officer, beneficially owns, directly or indirectly, approximately 7.7% of our outstanding common stock, and our directors and executive officers as a group beneficially own approximately 23.9% of our outstanding common stock.
-As a result, these stockholders will be able to exercise a significant level of control over all matters requiring stockholder approval, including the election of directors, any amendment of our Certificate of Incorporation and approval of significant corporate transactions.
-In addition, certain of these individuals are party to the Voting Agreement, and have the right to nominate all of the members of our board of directors and the obligation to vote for such nominees.
-This could have the effect of delaying or preventing a change of control or changes in management and will make the approval of certain transactions difficult or impossible without the support of these stockholders.
+As of April 30, 2022, 2022, Dr. Ahmed M. Hamdy, our Chief Executive Officer, and Dr. Raquel E. Izumi, our President and Chief Operations Officer, beneficially owned, directly or indirectly, approximately 15.4% of our outstanding common stock, and our directors and executive officers as a group beneficially owned approximately 24.4% of our outstanding common stock.
+As a result, these stockholders will be able to exercise significant influence all matters requiring stockholder approval, including the election of directors, any amendment of our Certificate of Incorporation and approval of significant corporate transactions.
+In addition, certain of these individuals are party to the Voting Agreement, pursuant to which the parties to the Voting Agreement have the right to nominate all of the members of our board of directors and the obligation to vote for such nominees.
+This could have the effect of delaying or preventing a change of control or changes in management and will make the approval of certain transactions difficult without the support of these stockholders.